Greek seasoning is perfect for sprinkling on fish, chicken, and veggies. It’s amazingly tasty to have chicken smothered with this spice blend.

 It’s a highly versatile all-purpose seasoning with a delicious aroma and complex flavor with a couple of undertone flavors.
 This seasoning is either sprinkled over or used as a spice rub in a wide variety of dishes.

 It is typically used in dishes like chicken, lamb, beef, turkey, vegetables, and salads.
 A balanced blend of Greek seasoning with olive oil, lemon juice, or vinegar works great for dressing.
-Similarly, it is combined with yogurt and lemon makes a tasty dip for fresh vegetables.
+Similarly, it is combined with yogurt and lemon making a tasty dip for fresh vegetables.

 What is a good Greek seasoning substitute?

 The authentic taste of several Greek cuisines heavily depends on this mixture of spices and herbs.
 Usually, a pre-made Greek seasoning blend is conveniently used by most chefs.
 What if you don’t have it?
 Choose an emergency substitute that can save your dish.
-Think of using one of the following Greek seasoning substitutes most suitable in your recipe.
+Think of using one of the following Greek seasoning substitutes most suitable for your recipe.

 Homemade Greek seasoning